-Moreover, the PUCO states that it "encourages" Columbia to work with customers on payment plans, 17 but encouragement is not enough.
+The PUCO states that it "encourages" Dominion to work with customers on payment plans, 22 but encouragement is not enough, especially in this time when the coronavirus is surging in Ohio.
 The PUCO should, under R.C.
-4909.16, order Columbia to take necessary action now to protect consumers including deferring the payment of late fees, reconnection fees, and arrearages until after the emergency ends.
-Payment of these charges should not be a pre-condition to service reconnection or to maintaining existing service in these difficult times.
+4909.16, order Dominion to take necessary action now to protect consumers including deferring the payment of late fees, reconnection fees, and arrearages until after the emergency ends.
+Payment of these charges should not be a pre-condition to service reconnection or to maintaining existing service in these difficult extraordinary times.